Media portrayals of transgender people: Comics and manga

 According to a study by Erik Melander in 2005, at least 25% of webcomic creators were female.
 This percentage was significantly larger than the number of successful women creating print comics at the time, and the number may have been even higher, as a certain percentage of contributors were unknown.
 In 2015, 63% of the top 30 comic creators on webcomic conglomerate Tapas were female.
 In 2016, 42% of the webcomic creators on Webtoon were female, as was 50% of its 6 million active daily readers.
 Girls with Slingshots creator Danielle Corsetto stated that webcomics are probably a female-dominated field because there is no need to go through an established publisher.
 ND Stevenson, creator of Nimona and Lumberjanes, noticed that webcomics predominantly feature female protagonists, possibly to "balance out" the content of mainstream media.
 Corsetto noted that she has never encountered sexism during her career, though Stevenson described some negative experiences with Reddit and 4chan, websites outside of their usual channels.
 However, there exist a large amount of openly gay and lesbian comic creators that self-publish their work on the internet.
 These include amateur works, as well as more "mainstream" works, such as Kyle's Bed & Breakfast.
-According to Andrew Wheeler from ComicsAlliance, webcomics "provide a platform to so many queer voices that might otherwise go undiscovered," and Tash Wolfe of The Mary Sue has a similar outlook on transgender artists and themes.
+According to Andrew Wheeler from ComicsAlliance, webcomics "provide a platform to so many queer voices that might otherwise go undiscovered", and Tash Wolfe of The Mary Sue has a similar outlook on transgender artists and themes.

+Within The Transformers comic book series by IDW Publishing, the Transformer Arcee is a transgender lesbian.
+Initially introduced as being the result of unnatural experimentation, later storylines had the character embrace her identity as a transgender Transformer and portray her identity in a more positive light.
 DC Comics introduced Alysia Yeoh as the first major transgender character written in a contemporary context in a mainstream comic book.
 She is a fictional character created by writer Gail Simone for the Batgirl ongoing series, and is Barbara Gordon's best friend, and a transgender woman.
 They went on to premiere the first ever transgender wedding in Batgirl #45.
 Marvel Comics has followed suit, with writer Al Ewing adapting popular character Loki to have a fluid gender identity.

 Transgender themes are also found in manga.
 One notable example is Wandering Son, which deals with issues such as being transgender, gender identity, and the beginning of puberty.
-Gary Groth of Fantagraphics Books said in an interview he licensed Wandering Son because "it's not a typical choice for a manga title published in the U.S. and it's not typical subject matter for comics in general," saying that the subject is "perfectly legitimate ... for literature—or comics."
+Gary Groth of Fantagraphics Books said in an interview he licensed Wandering Son because "it's not a typical choice for a manga title published in the U.S. and it's not typical subject matter for comics in general", saying that the subject is "perfectly legitimate ... for literature—or comics".
 Web comics have also included trans characters, with award-winning series Questionable Content adding trans woman Claire Augustus in comic 2203.
+In the manga Fire Punch by Tatsuki Fujimoto, the character Togata has received praise for being an accurate portrayal of a transgender character with his gender dysphoria being a defining part of his characterization.